-- 1) Whether the local plan adheres to the guidelines established pursuant to Section 56122 for the development of local plans. - 2) Whether the local plan contains all of the required components as detailed in Section 56205. - (c) Participate in the state onsite review of the district's implementation of an approved local plan. - (d) Join with districts in the county that elect to submit a plan or plans pursuant to subdivision (c) of Section 56195.1.
+- 1) Whether the local plan adheres to the guidelines established pursuant to Section 56122 for the development of local plans. - 2) Whether the local plan contains all of the required components as detailed in Section 56205.

+(c) Participate in the state onsite review of the district's implementation of an approved local plan.

+(d) Join with districts in the county that elect to submit a plan or plans pursuant to subdivision (c) of Section 56195.1.
 Any plan may include more than one county, and districts located in more than one county.
-Nothing in this subdivision shall be construed to limit the authority of a county office to enter into other agreements with these districts and other districts to provide services relating to the education of individuals with exceptional needs. - (e) For each special education local plan area located within the jurisdiction of the county office of education that has submitted a revised local plan pursuant to Section 56836.03, the county office shall comply with Section 48850, as it relates to individuals with exceptional needs, by making information on educational options available to agencies that
+Nothing in this subdivision shall be construed to limit the authority of a county office to enter into other agreements with these districts and other districts to provide services relating to the education of individuals with exceptional needs.

+(e) For each special education local plan area located within the jurisdiction of the county office of education that has submitted a revised local plan pursuant to Section 56836.03, the county office shall comply with Section 48850, as it relates to individuals with exceptional needs, by making information on educational options available to agencies that place children in licensed children's institutions.

-ELPA West End SELPA Fiscal Year 2024-25 place children in licensed children's institutions.
-5. Does the SELPA have policies and procedures to schools in the local plan?
-[EC 56207.5] hat allow for the participation of charter No No No liev and mass dimes If No, explain why the SELPA does not have the po olicy and procedures.
+PA West End SELPA

+5. Does the SELPA have policies and procedures that allow for the participation of charter schools in the local plan?
+[EC 56207.5]

+•Yes ONo

+If No, explain why the SELPA does not have the policy and procedures.

-6. Identify and describe the representation and participation of the SELPA community advisory committee (CAC) pursuant to EC Section 56190 in the development of the local plan: [EC 56194(a)(b)(d); EC 56195.9(a)]
+Identify and describe the representation and participation of the SELPA community advisory committee (CAC) pursuant to EC Section 56190 in the development of the local plan: [EC 56194(a)(b)(d); EC 56195.9(a)]